rjw1/cv/cv.md

 ### October 2010 – Present: Systems Architect for [TagMan][]

 At TagMan I was responsible for maintaining and growing a platform serving approximately 2 billion hits a month spread over 6 points of presence across the world.
 During my time at TagMan I worked both in the Operations Team and in a development team focused on improving the scalability of our architecture.
 I introduced the concept of configuration management with an initial install of Puppet, and later supported a switch to Chef by writing cookbooks and managing the contractor who did the bulk of the work.

+liasing with product management about what needs doing to scale the system Working out which bits of the software dont scale. helping devs design replacments with an eye to scalabity. moving stuff to using git and message queues instead of mysql. replacing a in-house deployment tool with packages and chef cookbooks. leading the operations team at points.

 ### March 2008 – October 2010: Senior Systems Administrator for Ominor